 Natural Gas Dryer Stub: $300

-There are many advantages of home solar energy.
-You can reduce emissions, save money, and qualify for tax benefits.
-With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can qualify for tax benefits, raise your property values, and save money.
+With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.

-It depends on where you live and what type of panels you're installing.
+It depends on your location and the kind of panels you plan to use.
 With the winter months in Texas being very mild, you have a lengthy window to install your panels, though they won't achieve peak performance until summer arrives.

-Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on the rate your utility charges per kilowatt of power, the average sunlight in your area, and their rated capacity.
+Your payback period is the time to earn a net profit from your solar panels.
+It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
 DeSoto has extremely high daily sunlight levels, so you could recoup your investment in as little as 12.1 years per 5 kW of rated capacity.